Dave-019/machine-learning-journey/DAYS/Day4.md

 ---

 ## How It Went
-- It was a grind, not gonna lie.
 - I used the book "machine-learning-with-python-cookbook-practical-solutions-from-preprocessing-to-deep-learning_compress" i have shared in the repo ,under the books folder.
 - Eigenvalues and determinants are officially my new least favorite things.
 - On the bright side, I can now look at a messy dataset and think, "I got this."